knightsub9/cryptr/README.md

 # Cryptr

-Cryptr is a Python-project for encrypting and decrypting files in a terminal with AES.
+Cryptr is a Python-project for encrypting and decrypting text in a terminal with AES.
 It's supposed to be easy to use, so that anyone can encrypt and/or decrypt messages using Cryptr.

 ## Requirements